Norfolk, Virginia: Transportation

 The city has a long history as a strategic military and transportation point, where many railroad lines started.
 Norfolk was the terminus of the Atlantic and Danville Railway in 1890.
 It is linked to its neighbors by an extensive network of interstate highways, bridges, tunnels, and three bridge-tunnel complexes, which are the only bridge-tunnels in the United States.
-The city was the corporate headquarters of Norfolk Southern Railway, one of North America's principal Class I railroads, before the company relocated their headquarters to Atlanta, Georgia.